CarbonBond/JavascriptRockPaperSisors/README.md

-Createing a rock paper sisors game with no UI using javascript.
+Creating a rock paper sisors game with javascript.

 Project from the odin project.